VolvoGroup/dymoval/README.md

 	dmv.open_tutorial()

-This will create a jupyter notebook in your `home` folder called `dymoval_tutorial.ipynb`.
+This will copy the `dymoval_tutorial.ipynb` jupyter notebook from your installation folder to your `home` folder.

 For more info on what is model validation and what is currently implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).